Red Hen Publications

 In Ma’s case, at least some of the difficulties had to do with the proscribed and rather stifling “women’s role” of the middle of the last century.
 That was a social contract which carried heavy hidden costs, even if it didn’t bring society as a whole to a screeching halt.
 But for anyone other than the confirmed doormats of the world, the fallout from the “nuclear family” tended to be just as toxic as any other kind.

 Not that you could directly blame it entirely on a “male-dominated society”, either.
 It was all far more complex than that.
 And whatever the underlying dynamics were, if you were a kid, particularly one who had been buried alive in the suburbs, your perception was that it was the women who actively policed it.
-Women like Molly.
+Particularly women like Molly.
 And Ma.

 And you could never quite say for certain that things really were the way they were because that was the way the unidentified Powers That Be wanted them, or if it was just the way the Enforcers wanted them.
 Because keeping things as they were and keeping everyone under their thumbs made it easier for the Enforcers to keep order, so they got to be the ones throwing their weight around.
 After all, everything runs much smoother when people accept “Because I say so!” as an actual reason.

-And, to be fair, it wasn’t like the Enforcers weren’t also enforcing themselves, as well..
+And, to be fair, it wasn’t like the Enforcers weren’t also enforcing themselves, as well.

 I watched the same sort of voluntary self-suffocation re-enacted in the ’70s by a number of my own contemporaries of similarly dynamic and aggressive temperament who had bought a particularly pernicious package which was circulating in my circles regarding “the female archetype”, which one of them had discovered in a uni-level textbook somewhere and seemed to believe that they all ought to be using as a model for behavior!

-Leaving aside the totally bas-ackward reading of what an archetype actually represents (i.e., the lowest common denominator applied to a specific group; a “stereotype” taken to the Nth degree), an archetype is an artificial construction, a flattened-out “mythic” generalization and the antithesis of any hint of individuality or character.
+Leaving aside the totally bas-ackward reading of what an archetype actually represents (i.e., the lowest common denominator applied to a specific group; a “stereotype” taken to the Nth degree), an archetype is an artificial construction, a flattened-out “mythic” generalization — and the antithesis of any hint of individuality or character.
 Trust me, you would not want to be one.

 In my own social circle, there was one girl in particular who was exceedingly like Ma (and Molly Weasley), and watching her trying to put herself through those hoops was like observing someone try to go about her daily business in shoes that were about two sizes too small.
 And of course she couldn’t help but feel that someone ought really to be taking notice of the compromises and sacrifices she was making in order to conform to the pattern and give her some public credit for her efforts.